microsoft/finops-toolkit/docs-mslearn/toolkit/workbooks/finops-workbooks-overview.md

 ## Deploy the workbooks

-1. Confirm you have the following least-privileged roles to deploy and use the workbook:
+1. To deploy and use the workbook, confirm you have the following least-privileged roles:

    - **Workbook Contributor** allows you to deploy the workbook.
    - **Reader** view all of the workbook tabs.